 If you would like to visit Little Moreton Hall, they are located at address: Little Moreton Hall, Congleton, Cheshire, CW12 4SD.

 One of Britain’s greatest industrial heritage sites, home to a complete industrial community

-In the mill you can discover what it was like to work in a cotton mill.
-Experience heritage machinery in action and feel the floors shake beneath your feet as the spinning machines turn and the looms weave.
-Find out about the life and legacy of Samuel Greg, the founder of Quarry Bank, who arrived in England from Belfast as a young boy and went on to found a cotton empire.
-You can also discover more about the global cotton trade at the start of the Industrial Revolution and get a sense of the working conditions for the men, women and children who toiled in the mill.
+In the mill, you can find out about what it’s like to work at a cotton mill.
+Witness the motion of vintage machinery and feel the floorboards tremble beneath your feet as the spinning machines and looms turn.
+Discover the life and impact of Samuel Greg, the founder of Quarry Bank, who arrived in England as an infant from Belfast and went on to build a cotton empire.
+You may also learn more about the worldwide cotton trade at the dawn of the Industrial Revolution and get a feel of the working conditions for the mill’s men, women, and children.

 The stroll around Quarry Bank is a real delight and you will definitely get lost within the amount of plants that you will come across.
 An absolute treat for the bees and butterflies with many wildlife attracting shrubs.
 In the glasshouse gardens Dogwoods , Mexican Orange blossom and Euonymus japonicus ‘Ovatus Aureus‘ are amongst the many colourful plants, along with Lavenders and Catmint.
 Grasses are buried within the shrubs to add just a little extra texture.
 In the natural woodlands and paths you will come across a lot of English Holly that makes a great evergreen hedge and also another hit with the wildlife.
 On the river banking Spotted Laurel sweeps across creating a lovely textured informal hedging, you will also spot some Bamboo.